Italy's Nexi close to buying UBI's merchant book following Intesa takeover

 A retailers’ payment business, also known as a merchant acquiring business and also referred to as a merchant book, includes the services banks provide to allow shops to process card payments.

-The UBI deal could be worth 238 million euros ($282.5 million), according to Italian broker Equita, which estimates the transaction would add 23 million euros to UBI’s core profit.
+The UBI deal could be worth 238 million euros ($282.5 million), according to Italian broker Equita, which estimates the transaction would add 23 million euros to Nexi’s core profit.

 Nexi purchased Intesa’s retailers’ payments business in a 1 billion euro deal that also handed Intesa a 10% stake in Nexi.

-Note: (This story corrects sixth paragraph to clarify deal could boost Nexi’s core profit, not UBI’s.)